skandertajine/rabbitmq-cluster/README.md

 Use terraform plan and terraform apply in the Deploy directory in order to deploy the pre-configured infrastructure.
 ## Monitoring
 Rabbitmq's management plugin is already installed accesible locally via the loadbalancing IP:15672.
-It will require credentials to login , use "rabbitmq_user" and "rabbitmq_password" precedently configured.
+It will require credentials to login, use "rabbitmq_user" and "rabbitmq_password" precedently configured.

 ![alt text](https://github.com/skandertajine/rabbitmq-cluster/blob/master/images/managementpluging.png)
 ## Troubleshooting